 you have to physically move a lot more before the dog feels anything from your

 end.
 Conversely, a collar that's too small defeats the purpose of the

 slip-action, and could actually be harmful to your dog.

 Fur Saver collars have two rings known as a "live ring" and a "dead ring."

 The live ring is typically the ring that the leash is clipped to.
 You can think

 of the word "live" as a synonym for "active."
 The live ring, in this case, is

 the part of the collar that receives pressure from the leash, whereas the "dead

-ring" is the ring that the rest of the collar passes through.
+ring" is the ring that the other links of the collar pass through.

 However, the fur saver is a versatile collar, and you can clip the leash to the